-Top each piece of the chicken with the remaining Keto marinara sauce and the mozzarella cheese.
-Bake for 15 minutes at 375F, then increase the temperature to 450F and cook 5 more minutes, or until the cheese is golden brown.
+Bake for 15 minutes at 375°F, then increase the temperature to 450°F and cook 5 more minutes, or until the cheese is golden brown.

 Allow to cool slightly and serve with your favorite Keto-friendly vegetable.
-Or serve over Palmini "linguine" low carb pasta substitute that's made from hearts of palm!
-If you've never tried it, Palmini Pasta has the texture of al dente pasta and really has a pleasant flavor.
-It comes in different widths too!
-There is Palmini Linguini and Palmini Lasagna sizes.
+Or serve over Palmini "linguine" low carb pasta substitute that's made from hearts of palm.

-Leftovers can be kept in the fridge for a few days to a few days.
+Leftovers can be kept in the fridge for a few days or freeze.